SPYFF/spyff.github.io/content/posts/linux/r3-mini.md

 Press enter to boot the selected OS, `e' to edit the commands
 ```

-But here we cannot simply move forward with the installation.
+But here we cannot simply proceed with the installation.
-If we try, it will stuck in a few seconds with a kernel panic.
+If we try, it will get stuck in a few seconds with a kernel panic.
-Instead, press 'e' and on the fly edit the "Install" GRUB menu entry.
+Instead, press 'e' and edit the "Install" GRUB menu entry on the fly.
 The default entry is something like this:

 ```text